-The Israeli Salad format begs for experimentation and creativity.
-There are versions that use radishes, bell pepper, hot chili peppers, carrots, cabbage, chives, ginger, chick peas, olives, preserved lemon peel, cayenne pepper—you name it.
-Nina’s husband likes to add mayonnaise, which may sound odd but actually gives the salad a texture that resembles those made with traditional Israeli white cheese, a fresh cheese similar to Quark.
+Nina’s husband likes to add mayonnaise, which may sound odd for a Middle Eastern salad.
+But the resulting texture resembles Israeli salads made with the traditional white cheese similar to Quark.
 Basically, just chuck in whatever you want.
 You can’t go wrong.

 - 2 large cucumbers, peeled (optional), seeded, and finely diced